Urych: History

 The village was founded in 1369 and is located south of the famous resort Skhidnytsia.
-1920-1939 situated in Stanisławów Voivodeship.
+1920-1939 situated in Stanisławów Voivodeship of the Second Polish Republic.

-Wehrmacht soldiers burned here about 100 Polish soldiers in September 1939.
+During the German invasion of Poland, Wehrmacht soldiers burned here about 100 Polish soldiers in September 1939 (the Urycz massacre).

 Until 18 July 2020, Urych belonged to Skole Raion.
-The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven.
+The raion was abolished in July 2020 as part of Ukraine's administrative reform, which reduced the number of raions in Lviv Oblast to seven.
 The area of Skole Raion was merged into Stryi Raion.